Democratic FCC Commissioner sides with keeping net neutrality rules

-FCC Chairman Ajit Pai, a Republican appointed by President Donald Trump in January, said the agency will vote next month on a plan to rescind net neutrality rules that treated internet service providers like public utilities.
-Defenders of the Obama-era rules said they barred broadband providers from blocking or slowing access to content or charging consumers more for certain content.

-The 210-page formal proposal, titled Proposal to Restore Internet Freedom, was posted on the FCC website on Wednesday.

-Clyburn joins fellow Democrat Jessica Rosenworcel in opposing Pai’s plans to scrap the landmark rules, moving to give broadband service providers sweeping power over what content consumers can access.
+Clyburn joins fellow Democrat Jessica Rosenworcel in opposing FCC Chairman Ajit Pai’s plans to scrap landmark 2015 rules intended to ensure a free and open internet, moving to give broadband service providers sweeping power over what content consumers can access.

 With three Republican and two Democratic commissioners, the FCC is all but certain to approve the repeal.
 Republican President Donald Trump expressed his opposition to net neutrality in 2014 before the regulations were even implemented, calling it a “power grab” by then-President Barack Obama, a Democrat.